fetchai/agents-aea/docs/api/decision_maker/base.md

 **Arguments**:

 - `ownership_state`: the ownership state against which to compute the marginal utility.
-- `kwargs`: optional keyword argyments
+- `kwargs`: optional keyword arguments

 **Returns**: